ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Sorting Items

-To display the items sorted by whatever criteria we selected, we will just create a new *varialbe* which is then sorted by that criteria. **So we are not going to manipulate the original items array**.
+To display the items sorted by whatever criteria we selected, we will just create a new *variable* which is then sorted by that criteria. **So we are not going to manipulate the original items array**.
 That state should stay unchanged.
 We will **not** create a *new state variable* here because that's totally unnecessary.

 ### The Children Prop: Making a Reusable Button